-Deploy a static WordPress site · Cloudflare Workers docs
+Deploy a static WordPress site

 The

---site flag indicates that we want to deploy a static site, namely, our static WordPress site.
+--site flag indicates that you want to deploy a static site: your static WordPress site.

-Port the WordPress Site
+Port the WordPress site

 The newly generated

-wp-static directory will contain three things:
+wp-static directory will contain three components:

 - A